Masquerade-Circus/pure-material-css/README.md

 Because write and markup an app should be as simple as write plain html and nothing more.

 I'm not in war with google's mdl.
-If you like the way it works, if you depend on a component that has not yet been integrated here, if you use want to use it because it's Google, then, use MDL.
+If you like the way it works, if you depend on a component that hasn't yet been integrated here, if you just want to use it because it's Google, then, use MDL.

 This framework is not for all developers.
 And certainly it's not a must to have to every project.

-But, if you have very little time to make a good looking app, if you just want a quick prototype, if you want to have your app framework friendly and third party plugin's free and want to keep your code clean, then, give Pure Material a try.
+But, if you have very little time to make a good looking app, if you just want a quick prototype, if you want to have your app framework friendly and third party plugin's free, and want to keep your code clean, then, give Pure Material a try.

 * * *